TerraBreus/minishell/docs/zachaar/daily_logs/may26.md

 - [ ] Setup IO/pipes for built in programs.
 AKA: implement built_in commands when piping
 - [x] Make `single_command`, both built in as built out
 - [ ] Check for file permissions when reading infiles, writing/appending to outfiles, reading from heredoc.
+- [ ] close IO duplicates in child when only single (builtout) command is executed

 Medium Tasks:
 ---